Millie Boyle

-Boyle previously played rugby union as a flanker.
+Elliott previously played rugby union as a flanker.
 She is a dual-code international, having played for both the Australian Jillaroos and Australian Wallaroos.
-She won two premierships with the Brisbane Broncos in the NRLW.
+In the NRLW, she has won two premierships with the Brisbane Broncos, one premiership with the Newcastle Knights and one premiership with the Sydney Roosters.

-Background
+Family Players

-Born in Cobargo, New South Wales, Boyle's father, David, and her uncle, Jason Croker, were professional rugby league players for the Canberra Raiders.
+Born in Cobargo, New South Wales, Elliott’s father, David, and her uncle, Jason Croker, were professional rugby league players for the Canberra Raiders.
 Her brother, Morgan, and her cousin, Lachlan Croker, play for the Manly Warringah Sea Eagles.
 Until the age of 12, she played rugby league with boys.

 Playing career

 Rugby union

-When Boyle was at school, she began playing rugby union.
-In high school, she played for the Brumbies schoolgirls team.
+When Elliott was at school, she began playing rugby union.
+In high school, she played for the ACT Brumbies schoolgirls team.
 When Bond University Rugby Club offered her a playing position in the University rugby sevens league, she moved from her native Canberra to the Gold Coast.

-In the National Women's Rugby Championship, Boyle played for the Australian Capital Territory, making her debut in 2016.
+In the National Women's Rugby Championship, Boyle played for the ACT Brumbies, making her debut in 2016.
 At the age of 19, she was called up to the Australia women's national rugby union team, known as the Wallaroos, for the 2017 Women's Rugby World Cup in Ireland.
-Boyle was the youngest player to be selected.
+Elliott was the youngest player to be selected.
 She had impressed while playing for the team in the Four Nations tournament, which the Walleroos officials stated was the reason for her selection at the World Cup.

 In 2019, she played for the Queensland Reds Super Rugby team.